 by Matt Slick

-But, the questions is why does He know?
-Does He know because He is a good guesser or because He can see the future, or is it because He ordains all things after the counsel of His will (Eph.
+But, the questions is why does he know?
+Does he know because he is a good guesser, or because he can see the future, or is it because he ordains all things after the counsel of his will (Eph.
 1:11)?
 It is the latter.
-God knows all things because He is the one who chose to bring the universe into existence with all that would occur.
+God knows all things because he is the one who chose to bring the universe into existence with all that would occur.
 This means that it is God's will to allow sin to operate in the world.
-But, He does not sit idly by and watch things happen.
-He knew what would happen with the created world because He is the one who put everything in place, otherwise, nothing would've happened.
+But, he does not sit idly by and watch things happen.
+He knew what would happen with the created world because he is the one who put everything in place; otherwise, nothing would've happened in.
 This can be enigmatic, but it is true.
-God is the sovereign, and all things in the universe exist within the direct will and/or permissive will of God.
+God is the sovereign and all things in the universe exist within the direct will and/or permissive will of God.

-Nevertheless, some people try to claim that God does not know what we will freely choose.
-But, this cannot be since it would violate the Biblical teaching that God knows all things.
+Nevertheless, some people try and claim that God does not know what we will freely choose.
+But, this cannot be since it would violate the biblical teaching that God knows all things.

 - God knows every decision that I am going to make tomorrow.